-There are any number of factors which may increase the risk of a misdiagnosis.
+Any number of factors may increase the risk of a medical misdiagnosis.
 Many conditions produce only minor symptoms, some of which may be difficult to detect or easily confused with other diseases.
 Malpractice can also be a contributing factor.
-Physicians and other medical professionals who fail to obtain a complete medical history from their patients, those that do not order the proper tests and diagnostic procedures and even situations where doctors may be rushed and pressed for time can all lead to an inaccurate diagnosis.
+Physicians and other medical professionals who fail to obtain a complete medical history from their patients, those who do not order the proper tests and diagnostic procedures, and even doctors who are rushed and pressed for time can all make an inaccurate diagnosis.

-Healthcare providers are often under significant stress.
-The long hours and detailed-nature of the work often finds even the most dedicated and fastidious care providers making mistakes.
-A single seemingly minor oversight can deprive medical professionals of the information and insight needed to ensure that a correct diagnosis is made.
-Paperwork errors, poor communication with their staff and associates or even just a minor lapse in attention can all have disastrous results.
-A misdiagnosis often means that proper treatment is delayed or never administered while patients who are prescribed the wrong treatments may be given medication or subject to medical procedures that may be detrimental.
+Paperwork errors, poor communication among staff and associates, or even just a minor lapse in attention can all have disastrous results.
+A misdiagnosis often means that proper treatment is delayed or never administered.
+In contrast, patients who are prescribed the wrong treatments may be given medication or be subject to medical procedures that may be detrimental.

 Taking Steps to Avoid a Misdiagnosis